kianenigma/what-blockchain-actually/content/Content/Introduction.md

-For many years, I have struggled with the simple question of "what is Blockchain, actually?
+For many years, I have struggled with the simple question of "What is Blockchain, actually?
 What is it useful for?".
 I had some "memorized" answers, but I can confess that I never set aside the time to deeply understand it.

 > If you understand it, you don’t need to memorize it.
 If you don’t understand it, you don’t want to memorize it.
 > [source](https://x.com/naval/status/1797129073828982970)